Immigration and Border Security

 |

-Since the Obama administration implemented the Deferred Action for Childhood Arrivals (DACA) -- providing temporary protection from deportation to undocumented immigrants brought here illegally as children -- there have been concerns over what to do about this population, which continues to live in a legal limbo.
-Respondents were presented a proposal to address this concern, which would grant DACA-eligible immigrants a more permanent legal status and a path to citizenship, if they meet certain requirements.
-This proposal was based on the Dream Act (H.R.
-3440, S. 1615).
-Before being introduced to the above proposal, respondents were informed about the details of the DACA program: As you may know there is a major discussion these days about what should happen to people who were brought into the US as minors and never got legal status but have lived here many years.
+A bipartisan majority of 80% were in favor, including 69% of Republicans and 92% of Democrats.
+Demographics More Details Briefing As you may know, there is a major discussion these days about what should happen to people who were brought into the US as minors and never got legal status but have lived here many years.
 In 2012, the Deferred Action for Childhood Arrivals program, popularly known as DACA, was established to allow these people (commonly referred to as ‘Dreamers’) to apply for a special status so that they:

 provided that they: